AlexMercedCoder/SencilloDB/readme.md

 _Sencillo is spanish for Simple_

 SencilloDB is a small passion project to create a small compact but flexible object store using JSON files.
+Now written in TypeScript for better type safety!

 ## Documentation